 Bryan C. LeRoy is a partner in our Real Estate practice group and is based in our Los Angeles office.
 Bryan represents private and public entities in planning, land use, environmental compliance, energy and infrastructure and other property development matters.
-Clients seek his counsel on entitlement strategy and the processing of land use permits, securing approvals for zoning and general plan amendments and managing environmental concerns and other project impacts.
+Clients seek his counsel on entitlement strategy and the processing of land use permits, securing approvals for zoning and general plan amendments and managing environmental concerns and other project impacts, particularly with regard to requirements of the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).
 He regularly represents clients before city and county governments, the state of California and multiple federal agencies.

 Bryan previously served as city attorney for a number of cities in southern California, and general counsel to the Orange County Council of Governments, a joint powers agency made up of 29 cities and eight special agencies.